RSS-Lab/Edge-AI/README.md

-# Qemu
+# SPIKE
-QEMU (Quick Emulator) is an open-source virtualization tool that allows you to run operating systems and programs designed for one architecture on a machine with a different architecture.
-It supports various CPU architectures, including x86, ARM, PowerPC, and RISC-V. QEMU simulates the target architecture at both the hardware level (like CPU and memory) and software level, enabling you to run software as if it were on actual hardware.

-For RISC-V, QEMU provides a powerful simulator that allows developers to emulate RISC-V systems without needing physical RISC-V hardware.
-This is especially useful for development, testing, and debugging of RISC-V applications or operating systems in a virtualized environment.
-With QEMU's flexibility, you can simulate RISC-V systems of different configurations, from simple embedded devices to more complex setups, depending on your needs.
+The Spike simulator is a command-line application for RISC-V development.
+It allows for both 32-bit and 64-bit simulations and supports multiple variants of RISC-V types.
+It’s an alternative to using the Segger emSim simulator, which has both a graphical mode and a command line mode and.
+It’s also more up-to-date and widely-used than the RVS simulator that we have been using at York University for a few years.
 # Prerequisites
 For the installation process, you'll need a Linux-based system.
 If you're on Windows, you can use WSL (Windows Subsystem for Linux) or VirtualBox to create a virtual machine with the necessary Linux environment.
+VirtualBox recommanded.

 Virtual Machine Specifications:
 To set up your virtual machine, you can create a VM with the following specifications: